FAIRplus/the-fair-cookbook/content/recipes/assessing-fairness/fair-assessment-fairevaluator_matched.md

 name: FAIREvaluator error report
 alt: FAIREvaluator error report
 ---
-apparently a problem with identifier persistence if using DOI (URL_TO_INSERT_RECORD-ABBREV_436 https://fairsharing.org/FAIRsharing.hFLKCn) , which are URN rather than URL (URL_TO_INSERT_RECORD-ABBREV_437 https://fairsharing.org/FAIRsharing.9d38e2)  *sensu stricto*
+apparently a problem with identifier persistence if using DOI, which are URN rather than URL *sensu stricto*
 ```
 ````

 ## Conclusion

-Using software tools to assess FAIR (URL_TO_INSERT_RECORD-ABBREV_438 https://fairsharing.org/FAIRsharing.WWI10U)  maturity constitutes an essential activity to ensure processes and capabilities actually deliver and claims can be checked.
+Using software tools to assess FAIR (URL_TO_INSERT_RECORD-ABBREV_311 https://fairsharing.org/FAIRsharing.WWI10U)  maturity constitutes an essential activity to ensure processes and capabilities actually deliver and claims can be checked.
 Furthermore, only automation is able to cope with the scale and volumes of assets to evaluate.
-The software-based evaluations are repeatable, reproducible and free of bias (other than those that may be related to definitions of the FAIR (URL_TO_INSERT_RECORD-ABBREV_439 https://fairsharing.org/FAIRsharing.WWI10U)  indicators themselves).
+The software-based evaluations are repeatable, reproducible and free of bias (other than those that may be related to definitions of the FAIR (URL_TO_INSERT_RECORD-ABBREV_312 https://fairsharing.org/FAIRsharing.WWI10U)  indicators themselves).
 These are also more demanding in terms of technical implementation and knowledge.
-Services such as the FAIRevaluator are essential to gauge improvements of data management services and for helping developers build FAIR (URL_TO_INSERT_RECORD-ABBREV_440 https://fairsharing.org/FAIRsharing.WWI10U)  services and data.
+Services such as the FAIRevaluator are essential to gauge improvements of data management services and for helping developers build FAIR (URL_TO_INSERT_RECORD-ABBREV_313 https://fairsharing.org/FAIRsharing.WWI10U)  services and data.